- Get Involved

 Nagios Enterprises is currently in the planning phase for launching official a Nagios certification program.
 We are in discussions with Nagios users, training and certification experts, and partners to determine the best route towards launching a certification program.
 We hope to have official Nagios certification testing available by the end of 2011.

-The Nagios team has expanded to include several new members in 2010 and 2011.
-Team members work on OSS projects such as Nagios Core, Nagios V-Shell, Nagios BPI, Nagios Plugins.
+The Nagios team is continuously expanding to bring new expertise to the team.
+Team members work on Open Source projects such as Nagios Core, Nagios V-Shell, Nagios BPI, Nagios Plugins.

 Nagios Enterprises is currently allocating resources to improve the usability and functionality of Nagios agents for both Windows and *NIX platforms.
 We are currently working on a configuration frontend for the popular NSClient++ agent, and are working on solutions to improve passive monitoring agents for monitoring remote and mobile devices (e.g. laptops).